Mayor's Award for Commitment to Community

 In addition to helping students actualize their post-secondary goals, Ms. Clarkson assists students and community members in need through various services such as the Care Depot, the Giving Tree, and linking families with necessary community resources.
 Ms. Clarkson strives to improve the lives of students and families of the Knightdale Community.

 She arrived in North Carolina from Boston in 1989 as a Nurse Manager at Duke in Oncology & Bone Marrow Transplant.
-After several years in various clinical roles, Ms. Davis was elected to develop their Quality Assurance program in anesthesiology department of nine (9) hospitals in and around Wake County.
+After several years in various clinical roles, Ms. Davis was elected to develop their Quality Assurance program in the anesthesiology department of nine (9) hospitals in and around Wake County.

 The Gracie Sturdivant Care Home in Knightdale was her first Care Home.
-She was drawn to the beautiful tree lined neighborhood where residents could look out the window and see beautiful houses, children playing, neighbors greeting each other and walking dogs.
+She was drawn to the beautiful tree-lined neighborhood where residents could look out the window and see beautiful houses, children playing, neighbors greeting each other and walking dogs.

-Town officials including the Mayor, members of the Fire and Police Departments, Knightdale Family Medicine, Faith Baptist church, and others have been exceedingly supportive and visit periodically for regulatory purposes but also for birthday parties, Christmas, fun events and sometimes just for a quick visit to say hello and spend some time with the residents.
+Town officials including the Mayor, members of the Fire and Police Departments, Knightdale Family Medicine, Faith Baptist Church, and others have been exceedingly supportive and visit periodically for regulatory purposes but also for birthday parties, Christmas, fun events and sometimes just for a quick visit to say hello and spend some time with the residents.
 Ms. Davis hopes to serve the community of Knightdale for a long time.

 Dr. Paulette Dillard

 Dr. Paulette Dillard, the 18th President of Shaw University, has a rich teaching history that includes having taught biology for over 20 years at various institutions.
 The Board of Trustees made her appointment to President permanent after she had served as interim President for a year.
 Prior to assuming the interim role, Dr. Dillard had served as:

 - Dean of the College of Arts and Sciences